temach/reports/CIA-LAB-2-Booting.md

 #### (a) What type of filesystem is the kernel on?

-The linux kernel is normally stored either on the same partition as the user's home partition or it can be stored on a dedicated /boot partition.
+The Linux kernel is normally stored either on the same partition as the user's home partition or it can be stored on a dedicated /boot partition.
 The filesystem depends on user choice, however the user would be smart to choose a filesystem that is supported by the GRUB bootloader.
 Otherwise his system might not boot.
 The most commonly used filesystem is ext4 or its older variant ext3.

-However since linux version 3.3, the kernel has a EFI boot stub availiable.
+However since Linux version 3.3, the kernel has a EFI boot stub available.
 This means that the kernel can be a UEFI application, i.e. it has a stub that will be interpreted correctly by the UEFI firmware and that will bootload the kernel (source: https://blog.lse.epita.fr/cat/sustem/system-linux/index.html).
 In this case the kernel can reside on the ESP which uses a FAT32 filesystem.

 #### (b) What type(s) of filesystem does UEFI support?

 According to the UEFI specification every compliant UEFI firmware must support at least the FAT32 filesystem with which the ESP is formatted.
 The UEFI firmware must also support CD-ROM filesystems to boot from removable disks.
 The CD-ROM is assumed to contain an ISO-9660 file system and follow the CD-ROM "El Torito" format (source: https://uefi.org/sites/default/files/resources/UEFI_Spec_2_8_final.pdf).

-However the specification does not limit the namufacturers from supporting more filesystems than is necessary.
+However the specification does not limit the manufacturers from supporting more filesystems than is necessary.
 The prime example being Apple, their UEFI firmware comes with support for the HFS+ filesystem.
 Additional drivers for other filesystems can be installed as UEFI programs.
 For example rEFInd boot manager can make use of additional drivers when searching for kernels (source: https://rodsbooks.com/refind/drivers.html).

 #### \(c\) What does the GRUB boot loader therefore have to do to load the kernel?